Saurabh2402/Human-Tracking-System/README.md

     2. Open webcam and then human faces in front of the webcam will be detected (at run time).

-We have used Tkinter for creating the GUI
+We have used `tkinter module` for creating the GUI

-And openCV's - haar cascade algorithm to detect faces.
+And `openCV's - haar cascade algorithm` to detect faces.